Treatment

 Tooth extraction at New Ash Green Dental & Aesthetics provides relief from pain and prevents further complications for improved oral health.

 Tooth extractions are permanent; the removed tooth does not grow back.
-However, depending on the reason for extraction, additional treatments such as implants, bridges, dentures, or orthodontics may follow.
+However, depending on the reason for extraction, additional treatments such as implants, bridges, dentures, or orthodontics may follow to perfect your smile.

 Regular dental check-ups and good oral hygiene practices can help prevent the need for further extractions and ensure long-term oral health maintenance.